United Kingdom (London)

-Knife crime is on the rise.
-Since the start of 2018, the UK has seen a 22 percent spike in criminal offences involving knives; violence affecting not only immediate victims but scarring entire communities, too.
+Between 2018 and 2019, the UK saw a 22 percent spike in criminal offences involving knives; violence affecting not only immediate victims but scarring entire communities, too.

-While there is no one quick fix, no single answer, there are non-profit groups out there working to tackle the crisis at its core – and you’ll find few as innovative as Steel Warriors, who are melting down confiscated knives and turning them into outdoor callisthenics parks in London and beyond.
+While there is no one quick fix, no single answer, there are non-profit groups out there working to tackle the crisis at its core – and you’ll find few as innovative as Steel Warriors, who are melting down confiscated knives and turning them into outdoor callisthenics parks in London.

 “A lot of young people from less wealthy backgrounds don’t have access to gyms,” says Ben Wintour, who co-founded Steel Warriors in 2017, “and so by placing these parks in areas affected by high levels of knife crime, we can distract younger people and bring them together, building enough physical confidence that they can walk the streets unarmed.”